The Last Starfighter

 Ending Explained: The Last Starfighter

-The final moments of The Last Starfighter reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Last Starfighter reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Last Starfighter?